Funding: One Name, Several Meanings

 Nogalistic

-A burned-down dried squid factory / Source: A miracle survivor of the Goseong wildfire in Gangwon Province.
-My father’s dried squid sticks
+A charred dried pollack factory / Source: A miracle survivor of the Goseong wildfire in Gangwon Province.
+My father’s dried pollack sticks

 The Power of Solidarity: Funding Creates Social Value